-PIN the Fish Taco Cabbage Bowls to make it for dinner later!
+PIN the Fish Taco Bowls to make this for dinner later!

 Fish Taco Cabbage Bowls shown on napkins with forks and guacamole

-And trust me when I say that these low-carb fish taco bowls are really a WOW.
+Trust me when I say that the fish taco bowls with cabbage and perfectly-seasoned fish are really a WOW.
 My sister Sandee loves this recipe and makes it over and over.
 And this is one of my personal favorites as well.
-The Fish Taco Cabbage Bowls were so delicious that when my nephew Jake and I tested the recipe, we kept exclaiming over how good they were.

-The cabbage bowls topped with fish taco fixings are definitely an offspring of Sriracha Beef Cabbage Bowls (another recipe I love).
-I hope you’ll give this fish-taco-in-a-bowl recipe a try; I bet you’ll love it just like we did for a quick and healthy dinner!
+The bowl meal with fish taco flavors was so delicious that when I tested the recipe with my nephew Jake, we kept saying how good they were!
+I hope you’ll give this recipe a try; I bet you’ll love it like we did for a quick and healthy dinner!

 What ingredients do you need for this recipe?